 School administrators should be conducting thorough screenings and background checks of teachers, aids, coaches and other school personnel.
 They should also swiftly respond to instances of suspected abuse or inappropriate behavior.
 If there is a situation where a teacher is molesting students, or inappropriate harassment or behavior is taking place, we work to hold the guilty parties accountable in a court of law.

 Victims of abuse are not always forthcoming with information regarding the abuse they have suffered.
 They may feel shame or feel at fault for what is happening to them.
 That is why it is important for school officials and personnel to be well trained in recognizing changes in behavior that could indicate a child is being physically or sexually abused.
 If they don’t take action they could face substantial civil liability.

-When there have been institutional failings in the school system and your child has been physically or sexually abused by someone within the school, come to The Cifarelli Law Firm, LLP.
+When there have been institutional failings in the school system and your child has been physically or sexually abused by someone within the school, come to The Cifarelli Law Firm.
 Our experienced lawyers help victims of abuse through aggressive investigation and legal representation while remaining sensitive to confidentiality and discretion.